fredrikn/hoverfly-dotnet/README.md

 hoverfly.Stop();
 ```

-###Specify you own simulations for a call to specific URL with Hoverfly.Dsl:
+###Specify your own simulations for a call to specific URL with Hoverfly.Dsl:

 ```cs
 using static Hoverfly.Dsl.HoverflyDsl;